smaranz/notchy/README.md

 ## Acknowledgments

-Inspired by NotchNook by lo.cafe.
+Inspired by Notchy by lo.cafe.
 This is a free, open-source alternative.